microsoft/FluidFramework/docs/examples/sudoku-example.md

                 sudokuView.tsx
 ```

 The *config* folder contains the WebPart configuration files.
-The *copyToDist* folder contains files that will be copied
-to the **dist** folder when the project is built.
-Finally, the *src* folder contains the source files for the Sudoku
+The *src* folder contains the source files for the Sudoku
 Fluid component, which we'll cover in more depth later.

 # Run the sample locally

 In order to run the example, run `npm start` from the project root.
 Then visit <http://localhost:8080/> in a browser.
-Two instances of the Sudoku component will be loaded side by side.
+Two instances of the Sudoku component will be loaded side-by-side.
 Try entering numbers in the cells in either component
 instance.
 Changes will be synchronized to the other instance.

 Try changing the theme in one of the Sudoku components.
 Notice that these changes are not synchronized between the two